Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 **[How the Fiktionsbescheinigung works ➞](/guides/fiktionsbescheinigung)**

 Some residence permits are approved on the same day, during your interview.
-You get a paper residence permit, pay the fee, and leave.
+You get a paper residence permit, pay the fee (if they ask you), and leave.
 Around 8 weeks later, you get your plastic residence permit by post.

 Most residence permits are approved 1 to 6 months later.[^7]